 Almost any subject can make an infographic.
 Concepts supported by bullet lists of statistics are great to present as an infographic.
 The idea is to convey the complex subject in understandable parts and, somewhat like an outline presentation, show them in a logical order that is easy to comprehend.

 The first step is figuring out what you want to create an infographic about.
 This is harder than you might think.
-Essentially, you need to have an in-depth understanding of the topic so that you can pull out the key information for users.
+Essentially, you need to have an in-depth understanding of the topic to pull out the key information for users.

 Say, for example, we want to create an infographic that convinces people to invest in SEO for their business website.
 The key information that we want to present in our infographic would be as follows: